Frequently Asked Questions

 Older homes can generally cost less than new homes, however, there are many cases where new homes can also cost less then older homes.
 Most new homes will not have any backyard landscaping and some don”t include any front landscaping either.
 With an older home, the landscaping is normally already completed and could have 10”s of thousands of dollars in landscaping done, which is included in the purchase price.

 Taxes on some older homes may also be lower.
 Some people are charmed by the elegance of an older home but shy away because they”re concerned about potential maintenance costs.
-Consider a home warranty to get the peace of mind you deserve.
+Consider a home warranty to get the peace of mind you deserve and a roof workmanship warranty.
 A good Home Warranty plan protects you against unexpected repairs on many home systems and appliances for a full year or more after you move in.

 New-home designers can use new building materials such as glazed Energy Star windows, thicker insulation and other technology that will lower future energy costs for the owner.
 Most states now have minimum energy-efficiency requirements for new construction.
 Kitchens and laundry areas in new homes are designed to house more efficient energy-saving appliances.
 Older homes, unless they have undergone an energy retrofit, usually cost much more per square foot to air-condition and heat.